Unleash/unleash/website/docs/reference/frontend-api.md

 :::info Availability

-The direct client-side API was released in _Unleash **v4.16**_.
+The Unleash front-end API is an experimental feature and is currently in development.

 <!-- TODO: link blog post with release notes -->

 :::

-**Direct client-side API access** offers a simplified workflow for connecting a client-side (front-end) applications to Unleash.
+The **Unleash front-end API** offers a simplified workflow for connecting a client-side (front-end) applications to Unleash.
 It provides the exact same API as the [Unleash proxy](../sdks/unleash-proxy.md).
-Direct API access is a quick and easy way to add Unleash to single-page applications and mobile apps.
+The front-end API is a quick and easy way to add Unleash to single-page applications and mobile apps.

 <!-- TODO: image illustrating connection -->

-Compared to using the Unleash proxy, using direct API access has both benefits and drawbacks.
+Compared to using the Unleash proxy, using the Unleash front-end API has both benefits and drawbacks.
 The benefits are:

-- **Managing client-side API tokens is easier.** With the Unleash proxy, you need to create and manage client keys manually; with the direct access API, you manage client-side API tokens in the exact same manner as other API tokens.
+- **Managing client-side API tokens is easier.** With the Unleash proxy, you need to create and manage client keys manually; with the front-end API, you manage client-side API tokens in the exact same manner as other API tokens.
-- **You don't need to configure and run an Unleash proxy.** The direct access API is part of Unleash itself and not an external process.
+- **You don't need to configure and run an Unleash proxy.** The front-end API is part of Unleash itself and not an external process.
 All proxy clients will work exactly the same as they would with the Proxy.

-On the other hand, direct API access has the following drawbacks compared to the proxy:
+On the other hand, using the front-end API has the following drawbacks compared to using the proxy:

-- **It can't handle a large number of requests per second.** Because the direct access API is part of Unleash, you can't scale it horizontally the way you can scale the proxy.
+- **It can't handle a large number of requests per second.** Because the front-end API is part of Unleash, you can't scale it horizontally the way you can scale the proxy.
 - **It sends client details to your Unleash instance.** Unleash only stores these details in its short-term runtime cache, but this can be a privacy issue for some use cases.

-These points make the direct access API best suited for development purposes and applications that don’t receive a lot of traffic, such as internal dashboards.
+These points make the Unleash front-end API best suited for development purposes and applications that don’t receive a lot of traffic, such as internal dashboards.
 However, because the API is identical to the Unleash proxy API, you can go from one to the other at any time.
-As such, you can start out by using the direct access API and switch to using the proxy when you need it.
+As such, you can start out by using the front-end API and switch to using the proxy when you need it.

-## Using the direct access API
+## Using the Unleash front-end API

-When using the direct access API in an SDK, there's three things you to configure.
+When using the front-end API in an SDK, there's three things you need to configure.

 ### Front-end API tokens